The Hinrich-IMD Sustainable Trade Index 2022

 The Hinrich Foundation is a unique Asia-based philanthropic organization that works to advance mutually beneficial and sustainable global trade.
-It believes sustainable global trade strengthens relationships between nations and improves people’s lives, and supports original research and education programs that build understanding and leadership in global trade.
-It prides itself on taking an approach that is independent, fact-based and objective; and on being an authoritative source of knowledge, sharp analysis and fresh thinking for policymakers, business, media and scholars engaged in global trade.
+It believes sustainable global trade strengthens relationships between nations and improves people’s lives and supports original research and education programs that build understanding and leadership in global trade.
+It prides itself on taking an approach that is independent, fact-based, and objective, and on being an authoritative source of knowledge, sharp analysis, and fresh thinking for policymakers, businesses, media, and scholars engaged in global trade.

 The Hinrich-IMD Sustainable Trade Index measures a country’s readiness and capacity to participate in the international trading system in a manner that supports the long-term goals of economic growth, environmental protection, and societal development.

-Global trade has helped lift hundreds of millions of people around the world out of poverty, but the benefits of trade do not come without their risks.
-If an economy is unprepared for the consequences of trade growth, it may result in labour disruption, environmental degradation, and worsening inequality.
-However, proactive and responsible government policy and farsighted corporate decision-making can harness the positive elements of trade while mitigating the negative, making for a more robust global trading community.
+While global trade has helped lift hundreds of millions of people around the world out of poverty, the benefits do not come without risks.
+If an economy is unprepared for the consequences of trade growth, it may result in labor disruption, environmental degradation, and worsening inequality.
+However, proactive and responsible government policy and farsighted corporate decision making can harness the positive elements of trade while mitigating the negative, making for a more robust global trading community.

 The Hinrich-IMD Sustainable Trade Index measures 30 economies’ readiness and capacity to participate in the global trading system in a manner that supports the long-term goals of economic growth, environmental protection, and societal development.

 It does so via 70 indicators (pieces of data) from a wide variety of sources (each cited), which are then grouped into three pillars: